 Braveheart has purchased CuVeras' senior secured position for \$6,000,000 in the form of a convertible debenture, which will mature three years from the date of issuance.
 The debenture bears annual interest of 0%, 1% and 2% respectively in the first, second and third year of the debenture.
 After two years, 40% of the principal amount of the debenture can be converted into shares of Braveheart at a price of \$0.40 per share.
-After 35 months, the entire amount of the principal amount of the debenture can be converted into shares of Braveheart at a price of \$0.40 per share.
-After 35 months, the entire amount of the principal amount of the debenture is fully converted into common shares of Braveheart, an aggregate of 13,200,000 common shares would be issuable to CuVeras.
+After 35 months, the entire amount of the principal amount of the debenture can be converted into shares of Braveheart at a price of \$0.50 per share.
+If the convertible debenture is fully converted into common shares of Braveheart, an aggregate of 13,200,000 common shares would be issuable to CuVeras.